davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 ## Game Interface Overview

 This is the game interface that can be used to play this type of games.
 This are the methods necessary for any game-playing algorithm such as Alpha-Beta pruning.
-The details for each method is described later.
+Each method is described in detail later.

 - <span class="code" style="font-weight: bold">.copy()</span> Returns a copy of the game.